ELEC70142-VLSI-Coursework/Project-Template/README.md

 ### Required Files
 - `TOP.v`: The top-level module for the IC.
 It instantiates the IO cells, pads, PLL module, and clock selection logic, and manages their connections.
 - Floorplan files: Specify IO pad placement, power planning, and PLL macro placement.
-- PLL LEF: Defines the PLL module geometry and pin locations.
+- PLL design files: the LEF defines the PLL module geometry and pin locations.
 The GDS file is needed for generating the final GDS output.

 ### TOP File Configuration
 - Instantiate your design and connect it to the IO pads: